 Do I have to start my child in the DI program in Kindergarten?

-Is there a Spanish DI program for students in preschool?
+Is there a Spanish Dual Immersion program for students in preschool or transitional kindergarten?

-Yes, the District operates a State preschool program and Dual Immersion transitional kindergarten open to qualifying students ages 3 and 4 at both Whitewood ILC Preschool and Washington Preschool.
-The State preschool program is run through our Early Childhood Education Office (9301 Flower St., Bellflower, CA 90706).
+Yes, the District operates a Dual Immersion State preschool program and Dual Immersion transitional kindergarten open to qualifying students at both ILC and Washington.
+Class offerings are subject to change based on enrollment.
+The State preschool program and transitional kindergarten is run through our Early Childhood Education Office (9301 Flower St., Bellflower, CA 90706)

 Once my child is enrolled in the program, how will I support my child if I don’t speak Spanish?